colors-blind/code-snippet-for-note/README.md

 Note: All rights reserved by the original author

-- Operating System Concepts Essentials, 2nd Edition
+- Operating System Concepts, 10th Edition
 - Advanced Linux Programming

 - Pointers in C